Soimn/Otus/design.md

   - Provide support for visual code editors (e.g. compile AST instead of text)

 Philosophy:
-  - Only features which _cannot_ be implemented by a library should be a language construct
+  - Only features which _cannot_ be implemented properly by a library should be a language construct

-  - Every operation (e.g. integer addition) should either be well defined or throw an error
+  - Every operation (e.g. integer addition) should either be well defined or throw a compile time error

-  - Build systems are _not_ and should _never_ be necessary to compile larger projects
+  - External build tools are _not_ and should _never_ be necessary to compile larger projects

   - There should only be _one_ implementation of a _standard_ library